ajanicij/hashnode-code/2023-10-02-text-files/README.md

 including Rust's official documentation.
 I am doing this one for my record.

-## Reading whole file with one function call
+## Reading the whole file with one function call

 The first program:

 - gets file name from the command line
 - reads file contents into a string by calling read_to_string
-- writes the contents to the standar output
+- writes the contents to the standard output

 ```
 fn main() {